-Connecting Rod Bolt Details

-- NOTE: Cylinders are numbered on crankcase.
+NOTE: Cylinders are numbered on crankcase.
 Make sure to install piston, connecting rod and end cap into its appropriate cylinder bore as previously marked at disassembly.
-Do not mix end caps and connecting rods. - NOTE: Proper orientation of piston/connecting rod assemblies inside engine is extremely important.
+Do not mix end caps and connecting rods.

+NOTE: Proper orientation of piston/connecting rod assemblies inside engine is extremely important.
 Improper orientation can cause extensive wear or damage.
-Be certain pistons and connecting rods are assembled exactly as shown. - NOTE: Align chamfer of connecting rod with chamfer of its mating end cap.
+Be certain pistons and connecting rods are assembled exactly as shown.

+NOTE: Align chamfer of connecting rod with chamfer of its mating end cap.
 When installed, flat faces of connecting rods should face each other.
-Faces with raised rib should be toward outside. - 1.
-If piston rings were removed, see Disassembly/ Inspection and Service procedure to install rings. - Lubricate cylinder bore, piston, and piston rings with engine oil.
-Compress rings of piston 1 using a piston ring compressor. - 3.
-Lubricate crankshaft journals and connecting rod bearing surfaces with engine oil. - 4.
-Make sure FLY stamping on piston is facing towards flywheel side of engine.
+Faces with raised rib should be toward outside.

+- If piston rings were removed, see Disassembly/ Inspection and Service procedure to install new rings. - Lubricate cylinder bore, piston, and piston rings with engine oil.
+Compress rings of piston 1 using a piston ring compressor. - Lubricate crankshaft journals and connecting rod bearing surfaces with engine oil.

+- 4. Make sure FLY stamping on piston is facing towards flywheel side of engine.
 Use a hammer with a rubber grip and gently tap piston into cylinder as shown.
-Be careful oil ring rails do not spring free between bottom of ring compressor and top of cylinder. - 5.
-Install inner rod cap to connecting rod using screws.
-Three different types of connecting rod bolts have been used and each has a different torque value.
-If 8 mm straight shank type bolts are used, torque in increments to 22.7 N·m (200 in. lb.).
-If 8 mm stepdown bolts are used, torque in increments to 14.7 N·m (130 in. lb.).
-If 6 mm straight shank bolts are used, torque in increments to 11.3 N·m (100 in. lb.).
+Be careful oil ring rails do not spring free between bottom of ring compressor and top of cylinder. - Install inner rod cap to connecting rod using screws.
+Torque in increments to 13.6 N·m (120 in. lb.).
 Illustrated instructions are provided in service rod package. - 6.
 Repeat above procedure for other connecting rod and piston assembly.